Breakfast Potato CupsJump to Recipe

 To be completely honest, I’m generally only a fan of cooking stuff in muffin tins if it actually makes your life easier.
 A lot of times I find the recipes to be more work than just cooking the real meal, even if they are cuter.

 But I am not immune to the pull of the muffin tin so I thought I’d try my hand at baking an entire breakfast in one: potatoes, bacon, eggs.
-The good news is that it worked.
+The good news is that it worked, these Breakfast Potato Cups are delicious.
 The bad news is that it is work.

-3) Meanwhile cook bacon in the oven at 350 degrees until very crispy.
-For more on how to cook perfect bacon, check out this post.
+- Meanwhile cook bacon in the oven at 350 degrees until very crispy.

 I’m a savory breakfast dude through and through and hash browns, bacon, and eggs are about as good as it gets for me.
 I figured it would be pretty easy to smash these things in a muffin tin, bake them, and call it a day.